 Robotics for In-situ Repair

-Robotic systems for in-situ repair is one of the research areas for MCM team.
-We focuses on developing fundamentally novel, miniaturised robotic systems, e.g. walking hexapod and continuum robot, for inspection, maintenance and repair operations in challenging environments (e.g. aero-engines, nuclear).
+Robotic systems for in-situ repair is one of the research areas in the MCM research team.
+We focus on developing novel miniaturised robotic systems, such as walking hexapods and continuum robots for inspection, maintenance and repair operations in challenging environments such as aero-engines and nuclear, for example.

-Different with the hyper-redundant cable driven robots, the continuum robots developed in MCM are constructed with multiple continuous sections capable of large bending angle (± 90° in arbitrary direction), enabling it access into extremely confined space, e.g. aero engine.
-Based on the novel compliant-joint structure, the arm of the continuum robot have the state-of-the-art diameter/length ratio in the world (i.e. 0.023) and it can deliver various end effectors (e.g. camera and machining tools) for conducting the aforementioned operations, which enables to significantly reduce the down-time of the facilities.
+Unlike other hyper-redundant cable driven robots, the continuum robots developed in the MCM gorup are constructed with multiple continuous sections capable of large bending angles (± 90° in arbitrary direction), enabling them to access into extremely confined spaces, like aero engines.
+Based on the novel compliant-joint structure, the arm of the continuum robot have the state-of-the-art diameter/length ratio in the world (i.e. 0.023) and it can deliver various end effectors (e.g. camera and machining tools) for conducting the above mentioned operations, which enables to significantly reduce the down-time of the facilities.

-Walking hexapod developed in MCM is derived from Stewart platform.
-Unlike the conventional Stewart platform, its feet can be controlled to anchor to/release from the ‘base’ and all the legs can be articulated for propelling itself to the remote area.
+Walking hexapods developed in our research group are derived from the Stewart platform.
+Unlike the conventional Stewart platform, its feet can be controlled to anchor/release from the ‘base’ and all the legs can be articulated for propelling itself to the remote area.
 Once the feet are anchored, the robot can perform 6-Degree-of-Freedom high precision machining operation (10 um).
-Hence, the hexapod can self-propel to deliver different end effectors for inspection and repair on the targets in extreme environments (e.g. nuclear), shortening the shut-down time of the facility and removing human from the hazards.
+Hence, the hexapod can self-propel to deliver different end effectors for inspection and repair on the targets located in extreme environments (e.g. nuclear), shortening the shut-down time of the facility and removing human from the hazards.

 Miniaturised Robotic systems for holistic in-situ Repair and maintenance works in restrained and hazardous environments (MiRoR) aims to develop a fundamentally novel concept of a Miniaturised Robotic Machine (Mini-RoboMach) system, that equipped with intelligence-driven and autonomous abilities, will be demonstrated for holistic in-situ repair and maintenance of large and/or intricate installations.